How will my courses transfer to Le Moyne College?

 Le Moyne College's Registrar's Office must receive official AP Score Reports from the College Board in order for them to be reviewed for credit.
 If you have any questions regarding the submission or equivalency of AP exams scores, please contact the Registrar's Office.

 Click here to download the AP Credit Equivalencies

 Matriculated students seeking credit for IB courses completed during high school must have official score reports sent to Le Moyne College.
 IB credits are reviewed on an individual basis and determined by the score received on the exam as well as the diploma earned.

-Click here to download the IB Credit Policy (effective Fall 2015).
+Click here to download the IB Credit Equivalencies (effective Fall 2015).